Relintai/pandemonium_engine_docs/03_usage/02_2d/08_2d_sprite_animation.md

 ![](img/2d_animation_tree2.png)

-Note:
- The root node could also be `Area2D` or
-          `RigidBody2D`.
-The animation will still be
-          made in the same way.
+Note: The root node could also be `Area2D` or `RigidBody2D`.
+The animation will still be made in the same way.
 Once the animation is completed, you can assign a shape to the CollisionShape2D.
-See `Physics Introduction ( doc_physics_introduction )` for more information.

 Drag the spritesheet into the Sprite's *Texture* property, and you'll see the whole sheet displayed on the screen.
 To slice it up into individual frames,